Changes in the improved interface

 You can also directly interact with the timeline itself to schedule issues.
 You can manually drag and drop issues in the timeline, according to how you want to schedule these issues.

-You can also choose to auto-schedule the issues in your plan.
-You can preview the suggested schedule, and then decide whether or not you'll accept the auto-scheduled changes.
+You can also choose to make Portfolio auto-schedule your plan for you.
+Portfolio will let you preview the suggested schedule, but it's up to you to decide whether or not you'll accept the auto-scheduled changes.

 See Scheduling work for more details.